codefresh-io/docs.codefresh.io/_docs/products/manage-products/promotion-version-properties.md

   max-width="60%"
 %}

-The examples that follow show how the JSON path expressions are resolved in the different yamls.
+The examples that follow show how the JSON path expressions are resolved in the different YAMLs.
-The yaml manifests are on the left and the preview for the trio-prod application shows the resolved value
+The YAML manifests are displayed on the left, and the previews for the `trio-prod` application shows the resolved values.

-#### `version.yaml' promotable property resolution & preview
+#### `version.yaml' promoted property resolution & preview

 {% include
 	image.html